aksafan/csv-processor/README.md

     - by passing a custom `Normalizer` to `Serializer` object;
     - by throwing custom `CsvValidationException` and catching it with `KernelEvents` (as it was done for `App\Controller\Api\Formatter\ConstraintViolationFormatter`);
     - by reacting to `KernelEvents::RESPONSE` event and modifying response.
+- Several "service" interfaces were added (at the 1st thought redundant) to move to abstraction usage rather than realization and for potential future usage when we could have different processing behaviour.
+This also helped to separate business logic and tests.

 - Possible optimizations:
     - Instead of using `League\Csv\Reader::getRecordsAsObject` to read and hydrate a record at once, we can use `League\Csv\Reader::getRecords` to get an array and map/validate it manually.
       This will decrease memory usage from not creating additional objects at a price of convenience.